eabili0/gowebbuilder/README.md

 1. how do we certifiy that the added dependency is in a stable version?

 2. does code introspection via `github.com` suffices to accept the PR and guarantee that the generated image is free of malwares?

+3. How to enable new gowebbuilder releases for the update of only one dependecy?

 Thanks!